-We aim to be transparent about our work and our sustainability results.
-We will openly share data and report on these in the annual report, adhering to the Global Reporting Initiative (GRI) Standards.
+At Aker Offshore Wind we aim to be transparent about our sustainability results and how we measure progress.
+We will openly share data and report on these in the annual report, in accordance with the Global Reporting Initiative (GRI) Standard.

-Partnering for solutions to blade recycling
+Developing solutions for blade recycling

 Drawing on decades of industrial innovation and operationalising novel technologies, Aker Horizons and Aker Offshore Wind will contribute with funding and relevant competencies to bring the solution into an industrial setting.
 Furthermore, broad expertise in chemical processing and carbon capture within the wider Aker group will ensure the industrialisation to be safe and sustainable.